DeborahAdedigba/Melanoma-Detection_App/README.md

 - **Multiple Model Support**: Includes various deep learning models (CNN, VGG16, ResNet50, EfficientNetB4, InceptionResNetV2) for both skin and dermoscopy image analysis.
 - **Interactive Image Upload**: Users can upload their own skin or dermoscopy images for analysis.
 - **Model Performance Metrics**: Displays detailed performance metrics including accuracy, precision, recall, and AUC for each model.
+- **Downloadable Model Summaries**: Users can view and download detailed model architecture summaries as text files for further analysis.
 - **Visualizations**: Offers interactive data visualizations to understand the distribution of melanoma cases, age, and gender in the dataset.
 - **Educational Resources**: Provides curated links to academic articles, websites, and research papers on melanoma and related technologies.
 - **FAQs Section**: Answers common questions about the app and melanoma detection.